-In general, if you’re investigating throttling as a possible explanation for slow transfer rates, you may want to explore ways in which you can raise your plan’s data.
+In general, if you’re investigating throttling as a possible explanation for slow transfer rates, you may want to explore ways you can raise your plan’s data.
 Rectifying the problem may involve shelling out additional money for a more robust plan.

 2. Peak Period Traffic

-4. Data Cache Needs Clearing
+3. Your Phone’s Data Cache Needs Clearing

-5. Device Is Overburdened or Out of Date
+4. Your Device Is Overburdened or Out of Date

 If the device you’re using is one or two model generations old, it’s simply ancient in cell phone terms.
 It may work just fine for some operations but lack sufficient memory or processor speed to transfer data as fast as you want — even when the cell signal is strong.

-Alternatively, even relatively up-to-date devices can run out of memory and bandwidth fast if it’s juggling too many tasks.
-Things like having too many background apps running, trying to sync with other devices and download updates all at the same time, or using outdated or poor-quality apps can all affect your device’s performance.
+Alternatively, even relatively up-to-date devices can run out of memory and bandwidth if they’re juggling too many tasks.
+Having many background apps running, syncing with other devices and downloading updates all at the same time — or using outdated or poor-quality apps — can impact your device’s performance.

 5. Virus or Malware Activity

-7. Firmware Needs Updating
+6. Your Phone’s Firmware Needs Updating

 It’s worth thinking about when you last checked with your phone’s manufacturer to see if there’s been an OS or firmware update for your device.
 If you don’t have the latest OS or firmware update running on your phone, there’s an excellent chance you won’t have the highest speeds when trying to upload or download.